Amazon Boat Cruise: A 1,000-Mile Trip From Tabatinga to Manaus in Brazil

 There's plenty of wildlife to observe and enjoy no matter the season you journey on the Amazon.
-We saw plenty, ranging from the fresh water dolphins, both pink and grey, to wonderfully patterned butterflies which stray onto the boat crossing the great river.
+We saw plenty, ranging from the freshwater dolphins (both pink and grey) to wonderfully patterned butterflies which stray onto the boat while crossing the great river.

-Birds of all shapes and sizes can be seen especially when the boat gets closer to the forest.
+Birds of all shapes and sizes can be seen, especially when the boat gets closer to the forest.
 Parrots are very common, as are parakeets.
 Birds of prey are plentiful.
-Storks and spoonbills and other waders can be seen mostly in the dry season when the sandbanks aren't flooded.
+Storks, spoonbills and other waders can be seen mostly in the dry season when the sandbanks aren't flooded.

-Caiman are around but you'll need some luck and binoculars as they tend to stay in the quieter side channels.
-Same goes for anaconda.
-They prefer shallower waters.
-I'd recommend a tour into the forest and the lakes if you want to see these types of animal.
+Caimans are around, but you'll need some luck and binoculars to see them, as they tend to stay in the quieter side channels.
+The same goes for anaconda; they prefer shallower waters.
+I'd recommend a tour into the forest and the lakes if you want to see these types of animals.

 You'll have 3 meals a day if you pay in full.

-Breakfast was early at 7am, announced over the audio system.
-It consisted of scrambled eggs and bacon, cheese, bread roll and sweet spread with butter.
-Fresh pineapple and mango.
-Coffee, juice and water as drinks.
+- Breakfast was early (7 am) and was announced over the audio system.
+It consisted of scrambled eggs and bacon, cheese, a bread roll and sweet spread with butter, and fresh pineapple and mango.
+Coffee, juice and water were available as drinks.

-Lunch was rice, meat stew, beans and a pudding.
-Fruit juice or water to drink.
+- Lunch was rice, meat stew, beans and a dessert, with fruit juice or water to drink.

-Supper was often rice, a beany stew, or chicken and fish, some vegetables and juice or water, with a light pudding.
+- Supper was often rice and a beany stew, or chicken and fish, some vegetables and juice or water, with a light dessert.

-For snackers and non alcoholic drinkers a well stocked bar on the upper deck catered for all tastes.
-They did not sell beer or liquor.
-A good thing.
+For snackers and non-alcoholic drinkers, a well-stocked bar on the upper deck catered to all tastes, though they did not sell beer or liquor—a good thing!